TFelbor/timeo-java/README.md

 - Total penalty incurred
 - List of controls visited in sequence

-## License

-MIT

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## Acknowledgments

-This project implements the Time-O variant of the orienteering problem, which is a well-studied optimization problem in operations research.